 If the 777 phone is not answered, leave a message with your name, location, brief description of emergency and return phone number.

 You have the right to equal opportunity while studying with us at SWTAFE.
-We are committed to providing you with an environment to learn within that’s free from discrimination of any kind.
-We recognise your individual background and circumstances and will work to ensure that our SWTAFE community respects that.
+We are committed to providing you with an environment to learn that’s free from discrimination of any kind.
+We recognise your individual background and circumstances and will work to ensure that our SWTAFE community respects you, as you are.

-When the fire alarm sounds, or there is an order to evacuate, all those on the premises must evacuate the buildings by the nearest and safest exit, move to, and remain at, the emergency assembly area until given the all clear to re-enter the buildings.
+When the fire alarm sounds, or there is an order to evacuate, all those on the premises must evacuate the buildings by the nearest and safest exit, as instructed by your teacher or emergency warden.
+Move to, and remain at, the emergency assembly area until given the all clear to re-enter the buildings.

 DO NOT USE LIFTS DURING ANY EVACUATION EMERGENCY OR DRILL.

 SWTAFE run a number of free events, activities and special days throughout the year, including orientation week activities.
 We encourage you to attend, meet other students and get involved in the SWTAFE community.

 Keep your eye out for promotional posters up at campuses to find out about events and join the Student Facebook Group to connect with other students and stay up-to-date with what’s going on at SWTAFE.
 Join the group at facebook.com/groups/

 Fees and charges information is available on our website, and listed under each course page.
 The website outlines the enrolment fees and charges including eligibility, concessions and refunds as well as payment options available.
 Please see the Fees & Free TAFE page for further details.
 You can also contact our team on 1300 648 911 or via our live chat on our website.